 Consider the types of ingredients and quantities you typically weigh.
 For most home kitchens, a scale with a maximum capacity of 5 to 11 pounds (2 to 5 kilograms) is ample.
 If you frequently bake large batches or prepare meals for a crowd, a higher capacity of up to 22 pounds (10 kg) might be more suitable.

 Equally important are the units of measurement.
 A good stainless steel kitchen scale should effortlessly switch between metric (grams, kilograms) and imperial (ounces, pounds) units.
-Some scales also offer liquid measurements (fluid ounces, milliliters), but remember that weighing by mass is generally more accurate, as the density of liquids can vary.
+Some scales also offer liquid measurements (fluid ounces, milliliters), but that weighing by mass is generally more accurate, as the density of liquids can vary.

-For most home cooks, a maximum weighing capacity between 5 kg (11 lbs) and 10 kg (22 lbs) is ideal, offering enough range for both small recipe ingredients and larger batches.
+What weighing capacity is best for a home kitchen scale?For most home cooks, a maximum weighing capacity between 5 kg (11 lbs) and 10 kg (22 lbs) is ideal, offering enough range for both small recipe ingredients and larger batches.

-An essential kitchen scale should provide both metric (grams, kilograms) and imperial (ounces, pounds) units.
+What measurement units should a kitchen scale have?An essential kitchen scale should provide both metric (grams, kilograms) and imperial (ounces, pounds) units.
 The ability to switch between these is crucial for following diverse recipes and adapting to various culinary needs.

 Essential Features for Seamless Cooking